SummaryRead the full fact sheet

 Visit Better Health Channel’s page on Victoria’s tobacco and e-cigarette laws for more information.

 Similarly, all Australian states and territories have laws prohibiting smoking tobacco in cars carrying children of certain ages and in some public places, and laws about e-cigarettes.

 Quit smoking for your children

-Parents are role models for their children.
+Parents and carers are role models for their children.
 Once you quit smoking, you will set a great example to the children around you and reduce the chance that they will take up smoking later in life.
 You will also reduce your and your children’s risk of developing asthma or worsening asthma symptoms.

 Where to get help

 - The Royal Children's Hospital Melbourne – videos about children's asthma

 - Asthma Australia Tel.
 1800 ASTHMA (1800 278 462)

 - Tobacco reforms, Department of Health, Victorian Government.